WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     In the Acknowledgment section, please insert the following text:

-    >We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP7.
-We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP7 and ESGF.
+    >We acknowledge the World Climate Research Programme's Coupled Model Intercomparison Project contributors who coordinated and promoted CMIP7.
+We thank the climate modelling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP7 and ESGF.

  2. **Cite the specific dataset(s) used.**